May 09, 2025

 Upon successful completion of this course the student will be able to:

-10. Breadboard and troubleshoot circuits, take measurements, analyze data, and produce coherent lab reports.
+3. Hardwire and troubleshoot electronic circuits in the laboratory; use test equipment to take measurements, analyze data and produce coherent lab reports.